 Effectively, these are reinforcement braces that prevent it from flexing.
 In turn, this makes it easier to open/close the box and also makes it three times stiffer than previous Yakima models.

 The three feet width of the Yakima Skybox spans the roof of most cars, so the dual-sided opening ability becomes another plus point.
-Yakima achieve this by using double wishbone hinges at both ends of the cargo box.
+Yakima achieve this by using double wishbone hinges at both ends of the Yakima skybox 18.

 Their wishbone hinges are spring-loaded, which makes gripping in wet and cold conditions easier, especially along the beefy overlapping edge of the box, and even more notably, when you are wearing gloves.